 In COP 10, SCMS will continue to provide the USG team and the IPs with regular reports on commodity procurement as well as monthly financial reports and also assist IPs to monitor/report on stock levels and usage through the deployment of Pipeline databases.
 SCMS will also support the Supply Chain Support Teams (made up of technical SCMS staff and GoN or IP staff as appropriate) constituted by SCMS to work with the IPs in providing their trained logisticians with the capacity to monitor and support the performance of the supply chains at various levels.
 The Supply Chain Support Teams will use standardized indicators of logistics performance to track performance of the supply chains and together act as an early warning system to identify impending or imminent supply chain breakdowns and act to forestall these.
 By developing methodologies and tools for conducting these activities, SCMS will work with GoN and IPs to establish and institutionalize this activity thereby building the capacity to identify these problems and resolve them before service delivery is compromised.
-The automated web based procurement tracking database will ensure that the USG team and IPs have adequate visibility on SCMS procurement status since it provides an easy access to accurate and up to date information on procurement.
+The automated web based procurement tracking database will ensure that the USG team and IPs have adequate visibility on SCMS procurement.
 It is envisaged that further procurement automation and harmonization will be facilitated through linkages with the Logistic and Health Program Management Information Platform system.